polkit-org/polkit/README.md

 SECURITY ISSUES
 ===============

-Please report any security issues not yet known to public by sending mail to polkit-security@redhat.com.
+Please report any security issues not yet known to public by sending mail to polkit-security@redhat.com or use GitHub's button for reporting a vulnerability when creating an issue.
 Thank you.